hamzabawumia/mortuary_app_wiki/README.md

 # MyApp Wiki

-Welcome to the documentation hub for **MyApp** — a Django + Frappe-based application.
+Welcome to the documentation hub for **The Mortuary App for ST John Of God Hospital** — a Frappe-based application.

 This wiki contains notes, architectural decisions, role definitions, and detailed documentation about key flows and design choices in the project.